Lesson 2 - Three case studies in decolonisation: India (negotiated), Indo-China (violent) and the Congo (accelerated).

 |

 The new governments took over on 15 August 1947 and British forces began to withdraw.
 Nehru became Prime Minister of India, while Ali Khan became Prime Minister of Pakistan.
-The British withdrawal had avoided a civil war, but as Muslims, Hindus and Sikhs moved home, hundreds of thousands were massacred.
+The British withdrawal had avoided a civil war, but as Muslims, Hindus and Sikhs moved home.
+The partition caused one of the largest mass migrations in history, with an estimated 10–15 million people crossing borders to join India or Pakistan based on religious identity.
+Violence broke out, leading to communal riots, with estimates of 200,000 to 2 million deaths.
 India was the largest country to be decolonised and it became the largest democracy in the world.
 Relations between India and Pakistan were strained - they fought three wars over Kashmir.
 India was Britain's largest overseas possession.
 Once India got its independence, the reasons for holding onto the rest were weakened.
 Soon after, Ceylon, Burma and Malaya got their independence.
 India and Pakistan remained part of the British Commonwealth.

 |